bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-30-newsletter.md

   decrypt the previously-received encrypted data.
 If the decryption succeeds, the watchtower can broadcast the decrypted penalty transaction.
-This protects the user against their counterparty publishing a revoked channel state when the user is unavailable.
+This protects the user against their counterparty publishing a revoked channel state when the user is unavailable. {% assign timestamp="55:00" %}

 - [LDK #2411][] and [#2412][ldk #2412] add an API for constructing
   payment paths for [blinded payments][topic rv routing].
 The PRs help separate LDK's code for [onion messages][topic onion messages] (which use blinded paths) from blinded paths themselves.
-A follow-up in [#2413][ldk #2413] will actually add support for route blinding.
+A follow-up in [#2413][ldk #2413] will actually add support for route blinding. {% assign timestamp="1:00:16" %}

-- [LDK #2507][] adds a workaround for a longstanding issue in another implementation that leads to unnecessary channel force closures.
+- [LDK #2507][] adds a workaround for a longstanding issue in another implementation that leads to unnecessary channel force closures. {% assign timestamp="1:04:46" %}

-- [LDK #2478][] adds an event that provides information about a forwarded [HTLC][topic htlc] that has now been settled, including what channel it came from, the amount of the HTLC, and the amount of fee collected from it.
+- [LDK #2478][] adds an event that provides information about a forwarded [HTLC][topic htlc] that has now been settled, including what channel it came from, the amount of the HTLC, and the amount of fee collected from it. {% assign timestamp="1:07:22" %}

 - [LND #7904][] adds experimental support for "simple taproot channels", allowing LN funding and commitment transactions to use